Games & Quizzes

 /ˈklīmiNG/

-The act of rising gradually to a higher place.
+sport or activity of climbing mountains or cliffs.
 To increase or rise toward a higher price or point.

 /SHamˈpān/